felixlu/awesome-stars/topics.md

 ## deep-learning

-- [bentoml/BentoML](https://github.com/bentoml/BentoML) - The most flexible way to serve AI/ML models in production
+- [bentoml/BentoML](https://github.com/bentoml/BentoML) - The most flexible way to serve AI/ML models in production - Build Model Inference Service, LLM APIs, Inference Graph/Pipelines, Compound AI systems, Multi-Modal, RAG as a Service, and more!
 - [microsoft/qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented quantitative investment platform that aims to realize the potential, empower research, and create value using AI technologies in quantitative investment, from exploring ideas to
 - [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.
 - [modelscope/modelscope](https://github.com/modelscope/modelscope) - ModelScope: bring the notion of Model-as-a-Service to life.